jimwhimpey/Blog-Image-Resizer/readme.md

 Takes a local image path and (optionally a title), creates a small version, creates a larger version, uploads them via FTP, returns markdown of the little smaller linking to the larger image, automatically copies it to your pasteboard.

+Handles any image type ImageMagick will take.
+Smart enough to not resize images *up* if they're not big enough but that's where the smart ends.

 ## Usage

 1. Download this thing.